Enry Barale

-Enry Juan Barale (born 16 November 1941) is an Argentine former footballer.
+Enry Juan Barale (born 16 November 1941 – 4 December 2016) is an Argentine former footballer.

 Career

 He started his professional career playing for Banfield on May 19, 1963.
 Boca Juniors bought his rights in 1964, but he did not have a lot of opportunities to play there.
 In 1965, Osvaldo Zubeldía, the new coach of Estudiantes de La Plata, convinced him to join the team.
 He flourished in Estudiantes, where he was a fundamental piece of the team that won the 1967 Metropolitano Championship.
 Unfortunately, he got seriously injured (ACL) during the 4–3 victory in the semifinal game against Platense.
 That injury plagued him through the rest of his career.
 He was able to play again in 1968, playing in only 12 games; but he retired soon after that, playing for Deportivo Morón of the Argentine second division.

+He died on December 4, 2016, in the location of Haedo (Buenos Aires).